sunmorgus/vscode-symbolexplorer/README.md

 ## Features

+- Views for Explorer, Debugger, and now a separate of it's own!
-1. Lists all symbols in the active document
+- Lists all symbols in the active document
+- Symbols are grouped by container (i.e. methods within a class are grouped under that class)
-1. Symbols update automatically when your document is saved
+- Symbols update automatically when your document is saved
-1. Refresh the list
+- Refresh the list

 ![screenshot](screenshots/_Extension_Development_Host__-_extension_ts_—_vscode-azureappservice.png)

+## Configuration

+- `vscode-symbolexplorer.showExplorer`: Show or hide Symbol Explorer in Explorer View (defaults to true, requires window reload)
+- `vscode-symbolexplorer.showExplorerDebug`: Show or hide the Symbol Explorer in Debug View (defaults to false, requires window reload)

 ## Requirements